Jamell Anderson: Townsville Heat

 On 23 January 2017, Anderson signed with the Townsville Heat for the 2017 Queensland Basketball League season.
 On 26 May 2017, he was replaced in the line-up by Todd Blanchfield after suffering an ankle injury.

-National Team
+National team

 In April 2009, Anderson was selected to play in the U20s European Championship later that summer in Macedonia.
 He made his International debut in a friendly match against France in preparation for the tournament in Southend, Essex.
 In 2010, Jamell was named as one of two captains for Great Britain U20s, leading GB to their highest finish with a sixth place in the tournament in Austria.

 Over the summer of 2012 Anderson represented England in a 3-on-3 FIBA World Championship in Athens to add to his Great Britain U23 call-up where he played against Lithuania.
-Anderson was called up to represent England in May, and then in August 2013, was called up to represent the Great Britain senior men’s side for the first time.
+Anderson was called up to represent England in May, and then in August 2013, was called up to represent the Great Britain senior men's side for the first time.

 He represented England at the 2018 Commonwealth Games on the Gold Coast, Australia.
+He is one of the top three Giant basketball players in Manchester to make the reawakened 2024 British Basketball League All-Star Game roster.